LordRazen/convert-kunena-tophpbb/README.md

 # Installation
 - Clone the git repository
 - Install it with "composer install"
+- Also make a blank local installation of phpbb and add all your custom bbcodes to it.
 - Run the index.php a first time in order to generate the work folder and the config file
 - Adjust the config so the migration can connect to your old joomla database and the new phpbb database